mer0x/docs.merox.dev/docs/fundamentals/backup/clonezilla.md

 ## Overview

-Clonezilla is a versatile tool for disk and partition imaging/cloning, perfect for backing up your Proxmox cluster disks.
-This guide covers how to use Clonezilla for backups using both NFS shares and local storage options, ensuring your data's safety and system's rapid recovery in various scenarios.
+Clonezilla is a versatile tool for disk and partition imaging/cloning, perfect for backing up any disks.
+This guide covers how to use Clonezilla for backups using both NFS shares and local storage options, ensuring your data's safety and system's rapid recovery in various scenarios.For example, I use clonezilla to clone my Proxmox cluster installation disks.

 ## Pre-requisites